nolim1t/nolim1t.github.io/_drafts/rubykaigi-2016.md

 Of course a trip to Kyoto (especially the first time), isn't complete without visiting stuff such as:

-* Kinkaku-ji or the Golden Temple
+* Kinkaku-ji or the Golden Temple (I heard this place is also good at sunset)
-* Kiyomizu-dera Temple (Perfect for the sunset)
+* Kiyomizu-dera Temple (Perfect for the sunset too)
+* Eating Okonomiyaki (It's a local Kansai dish)

 ![Kinkaku-ji](https://d3hs7z89jfjpsh.cloudfront.net/nolim1t.co/20160908/kinkakuji.png)
 ![Kiyomizudera](https://d3hs7z89jfjpsh.cloudfront.net/nolim1t.co/20160908/Kiyomizudera.png)

 ![Okonomiyaki](https://d3hs7z89jfjpsh.cloudfront.net/nolim1t.co/20160908/okonomiyaki.png)

 The weather for the first day was perfect, until the evening then the Typhoon type weather started.
 But then most of the trip would be spent indoors.
+The weather improved alot after the first day though.

 ### Sponsors